-Table 7: Level concept of material production stage

-Declared unit

-The product carbon footprint shall be assessed for a declared unit.
-A functional equivalent is established by the data recipient and is defined from a material production perspective.

-For a material production stage, the declared unit shall be 1 kg of material products, regardless of its state, as its specific density is considered.

 Automotive material classification

-Material classification is described in level 3.
-It is basically extracted by investigating composed materials species in typical automotive vehicle models, i.e., ICE, HEV, FCV and EV.
-As material information, BOM (Bill of Materials) and IMDS (International Material Data Sheet) are commonly referenced in worldwide automotive industry.
+In all levels, material classification is basically extracted by investigating composed materials species in typical automotive vehicle models, i.e., ICE, HEV, FCV and EV.
+As material information, BoM and IMDS are commonly referenced in worldwide automotive industry.

-Then material classification shall be set from its PCF impact viewpoint and be derived in accordance with other stages as Parts production and vehicle assembly, Use, and End of Life.
+Then the number of material types shall be set by taking cutoff into account after practitioners calculated PCF amount of material to total vehicle and it shall be in accordance with one of the other stages as Parts production and vehicle assembly, Use, and EoL.
+The cut-off criteria, should be in line with paragraph 3.2.8.

+As a base example of material classification in level 3, Table 7 shows an automotive material list.
+In order to reduce PCF amount of material production stage which is known to occupy high ratio in the vehicle, LCA practitioners shall investigate cutoff criteria of material types and system boundary for the target material.
+Especially, material upstream process is known to be relatively higher PCF amount than material downstream process as shown in Figure 13.
+Practitioners should identify hotspot process in the system boundary.
+System boundaries of typically high PCF materials (steel, aluminium, copper, plastic and Lithium-ion battery materials) are shown in Figure 15, Figure 16,

-From a viewpoint of high PCF impact in automotive materials, system boundaries of these dominant materials (steel, aluminium, copper, and plastic) are defined in Figure 17, Figure 18, Figure 19, and Figure 20 referring to the documents from international institutions e.g., worldsteel, IAI, EA, ICA, and TfS.Regarding other materials used in a vehicle, the list is shown in Table 6.
+Figure 17, Figure 18 and Figure 19: A system boundary of Lithium-Ion Battery material production stage referring to the documents from international institutions e.g., worldsteel, IAI, EA, ICA, and TfS.

-Although it depends on a target vehicle specification, prodedures to select material classification should be explained.
+Since the material classification and system boundary depends on a target vehicle specification, procedures to select material classification shall be reported.

-As a cut-off criteria, material PCF should be considered within 1% of total vehicle PCF.
-The exception is for materials with very high GHG impacts (e.g. >15 kgCO2e/kg[material]), such as platinum group metals, gold and carbon fibre, where the cut-off should be within 1% of the cumulative total impact (in CO2e).

 Table 7: Automotive material list